jemc/typhon/lib/typhon/compiler/README.md

 for every string literal, for import statements, for method invocation, etc.

-Once the AST (Abstract Syntax Tree) is complitely built, we are ready to proceed with compilation.
+Once the AST (Abstract Syntax Tree) is completely built, we are ready to proceed with compilation.

 This stage is implemented by `PyAST`

 ## AST Transformations ##

-Next stage is doing AST transformations, that is, adapting the AST tree for better suitting the purposes of python semantics.
+The next stage is to perform AST transformations, adapting the AST tree for better suitting the purposes of python semantics.

-All python programs are represented by a module object in python, and because of this, the result of parsing any valid python code is a tree having a root with type ModuleNode.
-However, in some cases, like evaling a python expession with the _eval_ builtin function, we just dont need nor want to create a new module for the code being evaluated, instead, we want the code to be evaled on the current context.
+All python programs are represented by a module object in python, so the result of parsing any valid python code is a tree having a root node of type ModuleNode.
+However, in some cases, like evaling a python expession with the _eval_ builtin function, we just don't need nor want to create a new module for the code being evaluated.
+Instead, we want the code to be evaled on the current context.
 For this end, Typhon has a `EvalExpr` stage that performs a very simple transformation for an AST tree intended for eval.